 mStoner creates sites with an “everywhere first” mentality so that the user experience is seamless across all devices.
 “These types of decisions become part of the whole process,” Zguta says.
 “It’s not just the technical things –– it’s the content strategy and the design.
 It requires our whole team to think about how things are going to work on all types of devices before we actually build or deliver anything.”

 Visitors will never guess UND.com is under construction as the site undergoes an elegant transition through a strategic and feasible phased rollout.
 The first “wave” prioritized recruitment-critical pages, including admissions, financial aid and the program finder.
 The next waves build out pages for individual programs and schools, student services, and resources for internal audiences.

 The phased rollout also gives the large UND community time to acclimate, to create new content, and, if necessary, to receive CMS training that empowers them to take ownership of their pages.
 “We decided that training would be mandatory to get access,” says Buckley.
 This ensures that there aren’t scores of inactive or insecure accounts, because everyone with access knows how to use the system.

 Buckley also reports that the on-demand, printable PDFs from the new program finder are a hit.
-In the first two months after launch, almost 900 program PDFs were requested by site visitors.
+Notably:

 With the site rollout still underway, Buckley reflects on the project with characteristic North Dakotan pragmatism. “mStoner was very good at helping us plan and stick to the plan,” says Buckley.
 “I know exactly how much money we spent, I know where we spent it, I knew exactly when things were going to be delivered.
 Everything was just completely on track.
 They’re very easy to work with, and they know what they’re doing.”